 Although the modern-day consumer is certainly on the hunt for the best deal, price isn’t everything when it comes to supporting a company.
 Especially in today’s consumer-focused business landscape, more and more people want to shop with companies that support their beliefs, have a great reputation, and contribute to societal good.

-For example, think about the bag company Feed.
+For example, consider the bag company Feeds.
 With fairly expensive duffle bags and purses ($130+), it’s certainly not the cheapest option for its target audience (young to middle-aged women).
-However, it does have one advantage over its competition: it gives a meal to a person in need for every item sold.
+However, it does have one advantage over its competition: for every item sold, it gives a meal to a person in need.

-People love companies that give back or use completely innovative ideas for their products.
+People love companies that give back or use completely innovative product ideas.
 Don’t assume that it’s just about offering the best price.
-You need to offer the best ideas and motivations, as well as products.
+You need to offer the best ideas, motivations, and products.

 5. If You Don’t Succeed Within a Year, You Never Will

-At the risk of sounding like a broken record, let’s talk once more about the various entrepreneurs who took many years to achieve success.
-Steven Spielberg.
-Walt Disney.
-Henry Ford.
-Mark Cuban.
-Steve Jobs.
+At the risk of sounding like a broken record, let’s discuss the various entrepreneurs who took many years to succeed: Steven Spielberg, Walt Disney, Henry Ford, Mark Cuban, and Steve Jobs.

-There will always be the magical story of the poor entrepreneur that came up with an idea and wound up with millions of dollars in his pocket a year later.
+There will always be the magical story of the poor entrepreneur who devised an idea and wound up with millions of dollars in his pocket a year later.
 However, that’s the exception, not the rule.
 Give yourself plenty of time to experiment with your new ideas, to fail and then try again.

 In Conclusion

-People will tell you a lot of things about starting a new business, including how slim your chances of success are and how amazing your idea needs to be.
+People will tell you many things about starting a new business, including how slim your chances of success are and how amazing your idea needs to be.
 Don’t let the negative feedback slow you down.
-Instead, focus on what your company is going to be about and what the purpose of your startup is.
+Instead, focus on what your company will be about and what the purpose of your startup is.

-Thinking like that will take you much farther than listening to any amount of myths and nonsense.
+Thinking like that will take you much farther than listening to many myths and nonsense.

 Manish Dudharejia is the President and Founder of E2M Solutions Inc, a San Diego Based Digital Agency that specializes in Website Design & Development and eCommerce SEO.
 With over 10 years of experience in the Technology and Digital Marketing industry, Manish is passionate about helping online businesses to take their branding to the next level.